Jredeaux1/cse15l-lab-reports/lab3.md

 >* Output: `By Kelly Greene
 reach all 50 by the end of March.
 You have to pay the group's dues `

->> -v is useful when you want to get all of th elines that dont include a specific pattern or string.
+>> -v is useful when you want to get all of the lines that dont include a specific pattern or string.
 If you had a large sum of text and needed to filter out certain words in the lines this is the tool for you :P
 >>
 >* Input: `grep -v "emergency" technical/government/Alcohol_Problems/Session2-PDF.txt | grep -c "alcohol" `
 >* Output: `93`